The Cholesterol Myth Is Crumbling — And It’s Costing Lives

 • Progesterone

-When cholesterol drops too low, hormone production can suffer.
-This may contribute to fatigue, infertility, mood disorders, sleep disruption, and adrenal dysfunction (7).
+When cholesterol levels drop too low, hormone production can be impaired.
+Clinically, this may contribute to fatigue, mood disturbances, sleep disruption, reduced stress tolerance, reproductive dysfunction, and symptoms associated with adrenal imbalance (7).

 Cholesterol and Healthy Aging

-In older adults, higher cholesterol levels are often associated with better memory, improved cognitive function, and increased longevity (6).
-Rather than being harmful, cholesterol may play a protective role as we age.
+In older adults, higher cholesterol levels are often associated with better memory, preserved cognitive function, and increased longevity (6).
+Rather than being uniformly harmful, cholesterol may play a protective or adaptive role as the body ages, particularly within the nervous system.

 Myth #3: Statins Are Safe and Effective for Everyone

-• Cognitive symptoms such as memory loss or brain fog
+• Cognitive symptoms such as memory changes or brain fog

-• Increased risk of type 2 diabetes, particularly in women and older adults (9,11)
+• Increased risk of type 2 diabetes, particularly in older adults and women (9,11)

 Myth #4: Cholesterol Numbers Are the Best Way to Assess Heart Disease Risk

-Standard lipid panels offer a limited and often misleading picture of cardiovascular risk.
+Standard lipid panels measure cholesterol concentration, but they provide a limited and often misleading assessment of cardiovascular risk.

-The Truth: Risk Is Driven by Metabolic and Inflammatory Markers
+The Truth: Cardiovascular Risk Is Driven by Metabolic and Inflammatory Markers

-Small, dense LDL particles are more likely to penetrate the arterial wall and become oxidized, triggering immune activation and plaque formation.
+Small, dense LDL particles are more likely to penetrate the arterial wall, become oxidized, and trigger immune activation involved in plaque formation.

-Strong predictors of insulin resistance, which drives dyslipidemia, vascular dysfunction, and metabolic disease (10).
+Sensitive indicators of insulin resistance, which drives dyslipidemia, endothelial dysfunction, and metabolic disease (10).

-When these markers are abnormal, cardiovascular risk can be high—even if total cholesterol appears “normal.”
-Conversely, many individuals with elevated cholesterol but low inflammation and good metabolic health remain at low risk.
+When these markers are abnormal, cardiovascular risk may be substantial—even when total cholesterol appears “normal.”
+Conversely, individuals with elevated cholesterol but low inflammatory burden and preserved metabolic function often demonstrate lower actual cardiovascular risk.

 Advanced Functional Lab Testing